MinnPost/minnpost-wordpress/wp-content/plugins/jquery-updater/readme.txt

 No files are replaced, therefore deactivation of this plugin returns your site to it`s original state.

-Since WordPress 5.6 includes an up-to-date version of jQuery 3, upgrading shouldn`t be neccesary.
+Since WordPress 5.6 includes an up-to-date version of jQuery 3, upgrading shouldn't`t be neccesary in most cases.

 **Warning**